 Basílica De La Sagrada Família

 Gaudí’s unfinished masterpiece is an icon – possible the icon – of Barcelona!
-In fact, visiting La Sagrada Família is one of the best things to do in Spain.
+In fact, visiting La Sagrada Família is one of the best things to do in Spain and one of the most unique places to visit in Europe.
 Its towers reach far beyond the height of any other buildings in the city centre, and its unique, gothic-inspired style clashes unapologetically with the relative uniformity of the grids around it.

 Construction started on Gaudí’s church in 1882 and is ongoing today.
 It is estimated it will not be finished until 2030 or 2032!